Master Gardener Training

 In exchange for training, Collin County participants are asked to volunteer time to their local Extension program.

 In addition to the training classes, Master Gardener Interns must complete 65 hours of volunteer service by December 31 of the year following classroom training to become a Texas Master Gardener.
-Of these 65 hours, Interns will be required to volunteer at least 8 hours at Myers Park and 8 hours in the Information Center.
+Of these 65 hours, Interns will be required to volunteer at least 8 hours at Myers Park.

 HOW WILL I GET VOLUNTEER HOURS?